Don't Overlook These Powerful Charitable Planning Tools

 A qualified charitable distribution permits a client to transfer up to $100,000** (or $200,000 for married couples) from an IRA to a qualified charity instead of taking a required minimum distribution, thereby avoiding the income tax hit.
 Although the IRS does not permit qualified charitable distributions to donor-advised funds, charities eligible to receive a client's qualified charitable distribution do include designated funds and field-of-interest funds at the community foundation.

-To learn more about your clients' charitable fund options, contact Laura Lederer, senior director of development and advisor relations, at 330-436-5611 or email@example.com.
-We’re always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.
+To learn more about your clients' charitable fund options, contact Laura Lederer at 330-436-5611 or firstname.lastname@example.org.
+We're always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.

 This content is provided for informational purposes only.
 It is not intended as legal, accounting, or financial planning advice.